 You can watch the World Cup in virtual reality in the US, thanks to Oculus and its new Oculus Venues app.
 Download the app and you will be allowed to four free-to-watch games, including England vs Panama on June 24.

 The BBC Sport FIFA World Cup virtual reality app is now live, allowing you to watch all 33 games the BBC is showing, and highlights, in VR.
-It's available on Android, iOS, Gear VR, and it is also available on PlayStation VR.
+It's available on Android (opens in new tab), iOS (opens in new tab), Gear VR (opens in new tab), and it is also available on PlayStation VR.

 TechRadar is at CES Asia 2018, where we spoke to Hisense about its World Cup ambitions and how it is using AI in its TVs to make sure that when you watch the football, you get the best possible experience.
 Also, in certain countries you will be able to access 4K World Cup action from a dedicated app on its televisions.

 Ultimate World Cup home entertainment setup: the AV tech you need to buy (opens in new tab)

 The World Cup is the best time to buy a new bit of kit, there's plenty of bargains around to make sure you watch the beautiful game in the best way possible.
 Here we outline some key bits of technology that you need to purchase before kick-off.

 Satellites and microchips: the surprising tech behind the World Cup ball (opens in new tab)